 Michael Gene Sullivan is award-winning playwright based in San Francisco.

-Michael’s plays have been produced at theaters throughout the United States, in Greece, Germany, Scotland, The Netherlands, Spain, Columbia, Argentina, Canada, Mexico, as well as at the Melbourne International Arts Festival (Australia), the International Festival of Verbal Art (Berlin), The Spoleto Festival, (Italy), and in China at The Hong Kong Arts Festival.
+Michael’s plays have been produced at theaters throughout the United States, in Greece, Germany, Scotland, The Netherlands, Spain, Columbia, Argentina, Ukraine, Canada, Mexico, as well as at the Melbourne International Arts Festival (Australia), the International Festival of Verbal Art (Berlin), The Spoleto Festival, (Italy), and in China at The Hong Kong Arts Festival.

 For ten years Michael was a regular contributor to Huffingtonpost.com, one of the foremost political sites on the internet.
-He has spoken politically at events throughout the Bay Area, at the National Mall in Washington, D.C.
+He has spoken politically at events throughout the Bay Area, and at the National Mall in Washington, D.C.
 He has guest lecture on artistic activism at Yale University, and has taught and lectured on playwriting, play creation at Stanford University, The National Theatre Conservatory, Trinity College, Dartmouth College, University of Southern California, University of California at Humboldt, New Colleges of San Francisco and Santa Rosa, and the University of Minnesota at Minneapolis.
 In 2018 Michael began teaching playwriting for the American Conservatory Theater's Studio A.C.T, and for the past 15 years has been principal teacher for the San Francisco Mime Troupe's acclaimed Young California Writer's Project, which places a professional playwright/teacher in class for 10 weeks.
 Michael mentors student writers as they create their own one-act plays, which are produced with professional actors and directors in a one-night festival.

 Michael and his wife, Velina Brown, were also profiled in American Theatre Magazine.